pyhys/minimalmodbus/doc/develop.rst

 Corresponding in Python2
 ````````````````````````
-Ideally, we would like to use the same source code for Python2.
+Ideally, we would like to use the same source code for Python2 and Python3.
 In Python 2.6 and higher
 there is the :func:`bytes` function for forward compatibility, but it is merely a
 synonym for :func:`str`.